postgres/postgres/README.md

 To download the latest build of the main branch, use the `HEAD` release from [releases](https://github.com/Percona-Lab/postgres-tde-ext/releases).

 Builds are available in a tar.gz format, containing only the required files, and as a deb package.
-The deb package is built againts the pgdg16 release, but this dependency is not yet enforced in the package.
+The deb package is built against the pgdg16 release, but this dependency is not yet enforced in the package.

 ## Installation steps